Patellar Fracture in Children

 What can I do to help my child's patellar fracture heal?

-When should I contact my child's caregiver?
+When should I call my child's doctor or bone specialist?

 - Your child has a fever.